Joggernauts

 Throw a boomerang at your friends in colorful arenas full of traps and powerups.

-We love couch coop games.
-Nothing beats the joy of sitting in the same room, playing some fun games and experiencing the reactions of your friends—especially at the moment, when you’re more often at home with your partner, family members or roommates.
-Sure, online multiplayer modes can also be fun, but couch coop has always been the best type of multiplayer games.
+We love couch co-op games.
+Nothing beats the joy of sitting in the same room, playing some fun games and experiencing the reactions of your friends first hand—especially during a pandemic, when you’re more often at home with your partner, family members or roommates.
+Sure, online multiplayer modes can be fun, too, but couch co-op has always been the best type of multiplayer games for us.

 If you are like us, you play local multiplayer games on a regular basis, either with your kids or your friends.
-Every platform has some couch coop classics, for example “Mario Kart 8 Deluxe” or “Super Mario Party” on Nintendo Switch.
-While these couch coop games can be played over and over again, you may want to try something new from time to time.
+Every platform has some couch co-op classics, like “Mario Kart 8 Deluxe” and “Super Mario Party” on Nintendo Switch or “Sackboy: A Big Adventure” on PS5.
+While these couch co-op games can be played over and over again, you may want to try something new from time to time.
 So, where do you find interesting, new titles?
 Sometimes you get great recommendations from friends, but most of the time you need to do your own research.

-We’ve created lists with handpicked couch coop games—filterable by platform, player number and relevant features.
-On this website you can quickly find new games that has been tested by people like you.
-Save time on researching, spend more time with your friends and family.
+We create lists with handpicked couch co-op games—filterable by platform, player number and relevant features.
+On this website you can quickly find new games which have been tested by people like you.
+Save time on researching, spend more time with friends and family.

-Regardless of whether you’re an (indie) game developer or just a fan of couch coop games, we’d be happy to hear from you.
+Regardless of whether you’re an (indie) game developer or a fan of couch co-op games, we’d be happy to hear from you.
 Feel free to send us an email or start a conversation on Twitter! 😊 🎮

 Write us: hello@couchcoopfavorites.com